Skip to Content

 Following traditions blindly can lead to a lot of assumptions.

-Taking a fresh look at the bad behavior may reveal that the child talks rudely because he feels so much pain that he does not know how to properly control or express it.
+A fresh look at the bad behavior may reveal that the child talks rudely because he feels so much pain that he does not know how to properly control or express it.

 Learn about child development